yangpl/SMIwiz/README.md

 * run_rtm: Example for 2D RTM

-* run_fbrec3d: Example for reproducing 3D wavefield reconstruction via deimation and interpolation Note that you must first generate acquisition file acqui.txt in run_fbrec3d/survey by running: gfortran generate_acqui.f90; ./a.out.
+* run_fbrec3d: Example for reproducing 3D wavefield reconstruction via deimation and interpolation

+  Note that you must first generate acquisition file acqui.txt in run_fbrec3d/survey by running: gfortran generate_acqui.f90; ./a.out.
   Please copy it to /run_fbrec3d before numerical test.
+(This is because acqui.txt for this test is too large (400 shots * 10000 receivers) to be uploaded)

 Instructions to run
 ===================

+1. go to /src and compile:

+cd /src;

+make

+2. go to running template and test:

+cd ../run_fwi2d

+bash run.sh

+To do FWI/RTM, you first need to generate observed data from true models using mode=0.

+Then, you start FWI in mode=1 with initial models.

+To run RTM, you need:

+cd ../run_rtm

+bash run.sh